ramay/metakraken/README.md

 1. Kraken2 is used to generate profiles of microbial clades and their abundances.
 2. Bracken is used to re-estimate reads assigned to species.
-3. Kreprot2mpa is used to generate profiles in mpa format which is similar to one used by Metaphlan
+3. Kreprot2mpa is used to generate profiles in mpa format which is similar to one used by MetaphlAn2
 4. Normalized mpa files to generate percentages of each clade
 5. Merge all sampel profiles into one table.
 6. Generate a heatmap with N most abundant species.